wdmg/yii2-news/README.md

             'class' => 'wdmg\news\Module',
             'routePrefix' => 'admin',
-            'newsRoute'  => '/news', // route for frontend (string or array), use "/" - for root 'newsLayout' => '@app/views/layouts/main' // path to default layout for render in frontend ],
+            'newsRoute'  => '/news', // route for frontend (string or array), use "/" - for root 'newsLayout' => '@app/views/layouts/main', // the default layout to render news 'newsImagePath' => '/uploads/news' // the default path to save news thumbnails in @webroot ],
         ...
     ],